 I've driven through Bologna late at night on the elevated superhighway.
-It's a city the size of Kansas City, but it has only six Protestant churches ... not one of them a holiness church.
+A city the size of Kansas City, Bologna has only six Protestant churches ... not one of them a holiness church.

 In our few short months here in Italy, I've seen all these possibilities for church planting ... and yet I happen to know that our 6 men are already pastoring 12 congregations.
-Furthermore, I really feel boxed in when I remember that right now we don't have a single Italian study8ing at European Nazarene College in Switzerland.
-That means we're at least three years away from producing a single new trained pastor or evangelist through that channel.
+Furthermore, I really felt boxed in when I remembered that, at that moment, we did not have a single Italian studying at European Nazarene College in Switzerland.
+That means we were at least three years away from producing a single new trained pastor or evangelist through that channel.

 When U.S. district leaders need a pastor, they raid neighboring districts or go to the colleges or seminary.
 (Oh, yes, I know it isn't as easy as it sounds.)
 It doesn't happen that way here in Italy.
 I've discovered we either produce pastors ourselves right here on our own district, or they aren't produced . . . and right now we aren't producing!
 Plus, in the past two years, we've lost four trained pastors for varying reasons.